-We were on the ship for 2 days (Saturday and Sunday) and then docked in Tortola, British Virgin Islands.
-We booked a Catamaran and went out with 4 other families for several hours.
+We sailed for 2 days (Saturday and Sunday) and then docked in Tortola, British Virgin Islands.
+We booked a Catamaran and went out with four different families for several hours.
 It was my kids’ first time snorkeling and they were in heaven.
-We spotted turtles and stingrays – it was probably the coolest experience of the entire trip!
+We spotted turtles and stingrays – it may have been the coolest experience of the entire trip!

 The actual room was incredible!
 Ours came with an ocean view room with a large porthole and window seat.
-The stateroom was a perfect size and all four of us were cozy and never felt smushed.
+Our stateroom was a perfect size and all four of us were cozy and never felt smushed.